 - Can you deal with criticism in a positive way, whether from peers, tutors, bosses or clients?

-- Do you have ‘soft’ skills like being good at communicating and organising your workload (or are you prepared to develop them)?
+- Do you have ‘soft’ skills like being good at communicating and organizing your workload (or are you prepared to develop them)?

 In short, there’s a reason why architecture courses are oversubscribed, and why being an architect has a certain cachet.
 It’s a wonderful industry, full of variety and possibility.
 If you want nothing more than to improve the spaces we inhabit, and are not put off by some seriously hard work, a career in architecture will probably make you very happy indeed.